zephyrproject-rtos/zephyr/doc/develop/languages/cpp/index.rst

 Zephyr supports applications written in both C and C++.
-However, to use C++ in an application you must configure Zephyr to include C++ support by selecting the :kconfig:option:`CONFIG_CPLUSPLUS` in the application configuration file.
+However, to use C++ in an application you must configure Zephyr to include C++ support by selecting the :kconfig:option:`CONFIG_CPP` in the application configuration file.

 To enable C++ support, the compiler toolchain must also include a C++ compiler and the included compiler must be supported by the Zephyr build system.
 The